bbeyene/db-imp-benchmark/README.md

 For the project, we will implement a relational database system.
 The system will then be put through a grinder.
 Testing how the system performs with datasets of various sizes.
 And testing how the system performs when we tweak its settings.

-## Data Generation

 ## System

 The system we have chosen is MySQL.

-MySQL has been around for 25+ years and has been crowned as the world's most popular DBMS (source)
+MySQL has been around for 25+ years and has been crowned as the world's most popular DBMS. [source](https://community.idera.com/database-tools/blog/b/community_blog/posts/why-is-mysql-so-popular#:~:text=MySQL%20has%20emerged%20as%20the,such%20as%20MongoDB%20and%20PostgreSQL.)

-So it is imperative that two CS students near graduation should gain intimate knowledge of such ubiquitious system.
+So it would be an utmost priority for two CS students, near graduation, to gain intimate knowledge and experience with such ubiquitious system.

+To host the database, we went the cloud route.
+Additionally, using a virtual machine would grant us that sweet sweet extra credit.
+As a result, our database lives in Google Cloud Console.

+## Data Generation

 ## Demonstration